shershen08/vue-masonry/README.md

 ### NUXT ssr implementation

-The best way to impliment this is to use the [no-ssr plugin](https://github.com/egoist/vue-no-ssr).
+The best way to implement this is to use the [no-ssr plugin](https://github.com/egoist/vue-no-ssr).

 1. Create a file in your plugins folder called vue-masonry.js with the following contents: